 Conservation, Restoration and Protection of Stained Glass

-We advise consulting with an ICON accredited stained glass studio for all conservation work.
-Go to ‘Find a Conservator’, select stained glass from the drop-down menu and type in your postcode.
+We advise consulting with an ICON accredited conservation studio for all conservation work.
+For a comprehensive list of ICON accredited stained glass conservators go to the BSMGP website

 In 2020 Historic England published a new guidance document on how to care for stained glass windows and recognise the impact environmental factors have on the state of windows and leading.
 Stained Glass Windows: Managing Environmental Deterioration has been developed in close association with the glass conservation community, and is free to access online here.

 The publication includes a chapter on Environmental Protective Glazing (EPG) based on extensive field and laboratory research prepared for Historic England.